Casa de Castelar: Early history

-Following Jane Addams' visit to Los Angeles in the early 1890s, the College Settlement, the organization's original name, was established on Alpine and Cleveland Streets, by a group of college women who were familiar with the work of college settlements throughout the U.S., and also with the work of Hull House, Chicago Commons, Denison House, and other settlements of Europe and the U.S. The thirteen women were from the Los Angeles College alumnae organization.
-In the first year, Evelyn L. Stoddard was president.
+Following Jane Addams' visit to Los Angeles in the early 1890s the College Settlement, the organization's original name, was established in a room on Alpine and Cleveland Streets by a group of college women who were familiar with the work of college settlements throughout the U.S., and also with the work of Hull House, Chicago Commons, Denison House, and other settlements of Europe and the U.S. The thirteen women were from the Los Angeles College alumnae organization.
+In the first year Evelyn L. Stoddard was president.

 Asked why Sonoratown was chosen, spokesperson Maude B. Foster replied: "because we knew it to be the most exclusive and most conjested [sic] part of the city."
 She said that a daily kindergarten had been established, as well as "seven clubs embracing women and children of all nationalities.
 The Spanish-Mexican of every degree and calling, from the tamale maker to the skilled musician, the Italian frescoer and sculptor, the Frenchman, German and the Assyrian are all visitors to the settlement house."

 For three years a growing social work was under way, and the group responsible for the effort was greatly encouraged and hopeful.
 Clubs included the Isabella club, for girls; La Primavera club, devoted by young men to music and social interactions; El Club Esperanza, for economic and social discussion by young unmarried people over 16 years of age.
 In addition, the Caroline M. Severance Kindergarten, a library, a savings bank, and several courses of lectures were also available.